 Once the discussion starts, give as many details as you can about your services, show that you are available to meet and try to demonstrate how passionate you are about your work.
 You can also get potential clients excited by sending a link to your online portfolio or a few images as you speak.
 Keep in mind that this method is great for a first-time convo: avoid closing deals on Facebook, since the risk of misunderstandings (and thus frustration) is quite high.
 Keep the negotiation for a real meeting, with a real contract, and a real cup of coffee for the perfect atmosphere.

 Want your website to be as stunning as your Facebook page?
-Create a free online portfolio with Wix!
+Create a free photography website with Wix!

 Join the Wix Photography Blog and never miss an update!